RollerCoaster Tycoon: Legacy

+RollerCoaster Tycoon has been cited as an inspiration of professionals working in the real-life rollercoaster industry.

 Other media

 The franchise has also spawned a board game and a pinball machine by Stern, both released in 2002, and a series of gamebooks released in 2002 and 2003.
 In 2010, it was reported that Sony Pictures Animation had acquired the rights to develop a film adaptation of the series.